 - Develop a four-year plan (pdf) with your faculty advisor that includes a semester abroad or an international internship program.

-- Research the over 120 programs in 35 countries on Stonehill's approved study and internship abroad program list.
+- Research the over 150 programs in more than 40 countries on Stonehill's approved study and internship abroad program list.

 - Begin your language requirement and explore study abroad and internship program requirements with particular language goals in mind.